Most product descriptions are terrible.

 Try to include an image of the customer to add credibility to a quote.
 It also makes your online business more approachable and relatable.
-You can even integrate a social media feed filled with user-generated content that shows real people using your products.
+You can even integrate a social media feed filled with user-generated content that shows real people sharing success stories about using your products.

 The above quote carries extra impact because it describes the product as popular.
 The popularity claim is further supported with a cutting from the press and the phrase “press favorite.”

 Most buyers are attracted to buying something that’s popular.
 When it comes to your ecommerce website, highlight the products that are customer favorites.

 Is your web design encouraging web visitors to read your product descriptions?